 When looking for resources, the Greene County Family Justice Center is a great start.
 The F.J.C. houses several agencies throughout the community under one roof (Harmony House, The Victim Center, Legal Services of Southern Missouri, Greene County Children’s Division, Greene County Prosecuting Attorney’s Office, Springfield Police Department, Greene County Sheriff’s Office and Child Support Division) and acts as a sort of middle man between victims and community resources.
-The F.J.C. is located in the Greene County Court House. and all services are free and confidential.
+The F.J.C. is located at 1418 E Pythian St in Springfield, MO, and all services are free and confidential.
 You can go there to get in contact with resources or you can contact community resources individually.
 More resources are listed below.

 Victim Center provides free-of-charge services to all victims of violent or sexual crimes.
 Provides prevention education, 24-hour Crisis Response Line, counseling and victim advocacy.